-KII, designed by architectural firm Ingenhoven, is the new green hub of Düsseldorf’s city centre.
-The facade of this office and commercial building is planted with over 30,000 hornbeams – an absolute novelty in Europe.
-The greenery is an important contribution to improving the microclimate in and around the building: it reduces heat input due to insolation, stores moisture and attenuates noise.
-In addition, the facade also binds as much CO2 as 80 large trees.
+The KII is the new green centre of Düsseldorf’s city centre.
+The office and commercial building designed by the architectural firm Ingenhoven is planted with more than 30,000 hornbeams (which corresponds to about eight kilometres!) – an absolute novelty in Europe.
+The green facade is an important contribution to improving the microclimate on and in the building: it reduces solar heat radiation, stores moisture and at the same time reduces ambient noise.
+In addition, the green facade absorbs as much CO₂ as 80 large deciduous trees.

-Werner Sobek was responsible for the entire facade planning for KII.
-Our tasks also included the planning of the irrigation and drainage as well as the supporting structure for the plant pots.
-Another special feature was the consideration of the height access planning – all areas of the façade must be accessible on foot in order to maintain the planting.
-We are delighted to have been involved in the creation of this spectacular green facade!
+Werner Sobek was responsible for the complete facade engineering at KII.
+Our tasks also included planning the irrigation and drainage as well as the supporting structure for the planters.
+Another special feature was the consideration of the height access planning – after all, all areas of the facade must be accessible on foot for the maintenance of the planting.
+We are pleased to have been involved in the creation of this spectacular green facade!

 In the following video, project manager Florian Starz explains the special features of the KII project – what role did plant selection, pre-cultivation and maintenance walkways play in the engineering of the facades?

 ingenhoven architects, Düsseldorf/Germany